Guess What Tom and Gisele’s Favorite Family Activity Is?

 The family that bounces together, stays together.
 Tom Brady and Gisele Bündchen are doing “fantastic,” a source told Us Weekly just ahead of the Sunday, February 5, Super Bowl game — and even have a new favorite family activity with the kids.

 “Their favorite family activity is the trampoline,” the insider told Us.
-“The weather has made it hard recently, but they love to bounce on the trampoline as a family activity and it’s become Gisele’s favorite new workout by herself.
+“The weather has made it hard recently, but they love to bounce on the trampoline as a family activity, and it’s become Gisele’s favorite new workout by herself.
 I’ve seen her bouncing on the trampoline by herself when the kids are at school a lot.”

 Brady, 39, and Bündchen, 36, share kids Benjamin, 7, and Vivian, 4.
-(The New England Patriots quarterback is also dad to son John, 9, with ex Bridget Moynahan.)
+(The New England Patriots quarterback is also dad of son John, 9, with ex Bridget Moynahan.)
 And the Boston-based parents are tag-teaming.
-While Brady has been busy gearing up for the Patriots’ showdown against the Atlanta Falcons, the supermodel has been looking after the kids.
+While Brady has been busy gearing up for the New England Patriots’ showdown against the Atlanta Falcons, the supermodel has been looking after the kids.

 “[Bündchen]’s still a very hands-on mother, picking her kids up from school every day and never missing any meeting that parents can be involved in,” the source said.
 “She is a very hands-on mom.”